Frequently asked questions

 What is the admission fee for the event?

 The entry to the weekend show is free of charge, including all public associate programme.
+Unfortunately, due to the need to book a ticket, it is necessary to pay a small distribution fee.

 The VIP invitations cannot be purchased, they are distributed only to representatives of co-organizers, participants or event partners.